 Tetrahydrocannabinol (THC) and cannabidiol (CBD) are the two most renowned plant cannabinoids found in cannabis.
 However, they are hardly present when the plant is in its growing phase.
 When the plant does produce these cannabinoids, they first appear in their acid form, commonly referred to as ‘raw’ cannabinoids.
 THC appears in the form of tetrahydrocannabinolic acid (THCA) while CBD appears in the form of cannabidiolic acid (CBDA).

-Let’s take a detailed look at how cannabis decarboxylation happens, its importance before cooking or extracting oil from dried cannabis flower buds and how to do it at home for making cannabis edibles.
+Let’s take a detailed look at how cannabis decarboxylation happens, its importance before cooking or extracting oil from dried cannabis flower buds, and how to do it at home for making delicious cannabis edibles.

 What is Decarboxylation?

 Decarboxylation, commonly known by the informal term ‘decarbing’, is the very first step to take before transforming regular cannabis flower into cannabis topicals, cannabis edibles, cannabis oil infusions and much more.
 It is a chemical reaction that makes any cannabis edible feel more potent.
 Raw cannabis is heated at a certain temperature so that the chemical structure of the primary acid cannabinoids (namely THCA and CBDA) change to a neutral, non-acid form, i.e., THC and CBD, respectively.

 While the cannabinoid acids THCA and CBDA may have potential health benefits, they are not intoxicating and won’t get you high.
 Even if you were to eat a whole raw cannabis flower bud, it is highly unlikely that you will feel any high-inducing effects of THC.